meerklass/museek/README.rst

     module avail

 displays all available modules that can be loaded.
-You can follow the Ilifu `documentation <https://docs.ilifu.ac.za/#/tech_docs/software_environments?id=python-virtual-environments>`_ to create a virtual environment with the python interpreter of your choice, e.g. python/3.11.2.
+You can follow the Ilifu `documentation <https://docs.ilifu.ac.za/#/tech_docs/software_environments?id=python-virtual-environments>`_ to create a virtual environment with the python interpreter of your choice, e.g. python/3.10.4.

 The following compiles all the commands needed to get up and running with `MuSEEK` on slurm.ilifu.ac.za or a similar system.
-You first clone the repositories, create a new python environment, install the required modules and create a results folder for the demo run.
+You first clone the repositories, create a new python environment, install museek and ivory and create a results folder.

 .. code:: bash